Alcântara, Lisbon: Foundation of the freguesia of Alcântara and the 19th century

-Public transport developed after Lisbon in 1860, when the area had many factories.
+The development of public transport contributed predominantly to this increase., in fact, public transport developed after Lisbon in 1860, when the area had many factories.
 Yet, until 1888, these services were out of range of many of the working-class of the area.
 The improvements in public transit contributed to the development of the bairro of Alcântara.
+In 1864, the Companhia de Carruagens Lisbonenses was operating in the freguesia, introducing the so-called Carros Americanos (horse-drawn trams) in 1870; in 1901 it was affected by the construction of the tram line that operated between Terreiro do Paço and Algés.